thebrianbug/svelte-turbo-starter/README.md

 2. **Making Changes**

    - Components in the `ui` package can be used by both applications
+   - Business logic should be implemented in the `bll` package following DDD principles
+   - Database operations should use the `db` package with Drizzle ORM
    - Changes to shared packages will automatically trigger rebuilds in dependent apps
    - Use `npm run format` before committing to ensure consistent code style